ed-flanagan/LoRDeckCodes/README.md

 The deck code library accepts a Legends of Runeterra deck as a list of `CardCodeAndCount` objects.
-This is simply the code and an associated integer for the number of occurences of the card in the deck.
+This is simply the code and an associated integer for the number of occurrences of the card in the deck.

 ## Process